AdobeDocs/analytics.en/help/components/c-segmentation/seg-overview.md

 Segments can be based in the following values:

-* Visitors based on attributes—browser type, device, number of visits, country, gender.
+* Visitors based on attributes: browser type, device, number of visits, country, gender.
-* Visitors based on interactions—campaigns, keyword search, search engine.
+* Visitors based on interactions: campaigns, keyword search, search engine.
-* Visitors based on exits and entries—visitors from Facebook, a defined landing page, referring domain.
+* Visitors based on exits and entries: visitors from Facebook, a defined landing page, referring domain.
-* Visitors based on custom variables—form field, defined categories, customer ID.
+* Visitors based on custom variables: form field, defined categories, customer ID.

 When building audience segments in the Segment Builder, you define conditions using the [!UICONTROL AND] and [!UICONTROL OR] operators between containers.